pauleppers/machine-learning-challenge/README.md

 ## Summary

-Three models were built to represent the data using the target value of 3 CANDIDATE, CONFIRMED, and FALSE POSITIVE.
+Four models were built to represent the data using the target value of 3 CANDIDATE, CONFIRMED, and FALSE POSITIVE.
 Later an assumption was used to group target into two categories.
 CANDIDATE and CONFIRMED were grouped together as 0 and FALSE POSITIVE was set to 1.

-Random Forrest was used to remove features from 40 down to 60 and still retrain accuracy of 0.85 or better in most models
+Random Forrest was used to remove features from 40 down to 16 to achieve the below results.
+The same features were used for all 4 models with accuracy ranging between 0.84 to 90 with Random Forrest being the best.

 # With Target of 3